ZephyrBlu/zephyrus-sc2-parser/README.md

 `pip install zephyrus_sc2_parser`

-`parse_replay` is imported by default but you can import it manually for specificity if you want
+You can import `parse_replay` as a top level import

-`import zephyrus_sc2_parser` or `from zephyrus_sc2_parser import parse_replay`
+`from zephyrus_sc2_parser import parse_replay`

+### Required Arguments

-You must pass in the path to the replay file you want to parse.
+The only required argument is the relative path of the replay you want to parse

+### Optional Arguments

 You can optionally use the `local` flag to indicate you want to parse a replay without MMR, otherwise the parser will abort the replay. `local` is set to False by default.

+The `detailed` flag is also useful if you want to access raw data stored during parsing such as each player's objects or camera movements.

+### Return Values

 The parser returns 4 values, a dictionary containing both player objects, a list of recorded game states, a dictionary of summary stats containing general information about both players and a dictionary of metadata about the game.